MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-VIII-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner/part-891-Supportive-Housing-Elderly-Persons-Disabilities/subpart-E-Loans-Housing-Elderly-Persons-Disabilities/subjectgroup-ECFRc3556d03feb614d-Section-202-Projects-Nonelderly-Handicapped-Families-IndividualsSection-162-Assistance/section-891.655.md

 *Project assistance payment* means the payment made by HUD to the Borrower for assisted units as provided in the PAC.
 The payment is the difference between the contract rent and the tenant rent.
 An additional payment is made to a family occupying an assisted unit in an independent living complex when the utility allowance is greater than the total tenant payment.
 A project assistance payment, known as a “vacancy payment,” may be made to the Borrower when an assisted unit (or residential space in a group home) is vacant, in accordance with the terms of the PAC.

-*Rent* is defined in § 891.505.

-*Tenant rent* means the monthly amount defined in, and determined in accordance with part 813 of this chapter.
+*Tenant rent* equals total tenant payment less utility allowance, if any.

-*Total tenant payment* means the monthly amount defined in, and determined in accordance with part 813 of this chapter.
+*Total tenant payment* means the monthly amount defined in, and determined in accordance with part 5, subpart F of this title.

-*Utility allowance* is defined in part 813 of this chapter and is determined or approved by HUD.
+*Utility allowance* is defined in part 5, subpart F of this title and is determined or approved by HUD.

-*Utility reimbursement* is defined in part 813 of this chapter.
+*Utility reimbursement* is defined in part 5, subpart F of this title.

 *Vacancy payment* means the project assistance payment made to the Borrower by HUD for a vacant assisted unit (or residential space in a group home) if certain conditions are fulfilled, as provided in the PAC.
 The amount of the vacancy payment varies with the length of the vacancy period and is less after the first 60 days of any vacancy.

+[61 FR 11956, Mar.
+22, 1996, as amended at 88 FR 9669, Feb.
+14, 2023; 88 FR 75233, Nov.
+2, 2023]